Sello17/git-basic-exercises/README.md

 This is my first git command-line exercise.
-It is not an easy journey but I am learning.
+It is not an easy journey but I will succeed.